influx6/relay/readme.md

       - watchBuildRun(internal use only): This manages the building of entire codebase during use of `relay serve`

-      - goFriday: This allows setting a command to run on every changes in a directory path, to use just include in config as below:
+      - goFriday: This automatically converts your markdown files and saves them in order in a given directory, very useful for writing docs

       ```yaml